 A small variation in temperature, two or three degrees, between rooms is normal and does not necessarily mean there is a problem with the heating and air conditioning system.
 But when the difference is closer to five or 10 degrees, there is a problem, according to Gabriel Carini, an expert in heating and air conditioning repair and installation.

-Instead of running the HVAC system more often and longer, racking up on energy costs, homeowners can turn to Carini Heating and Air Conditioning for suggestions on fixing the problem.
+Instead of running the HVAC system more often and longer, racking up on energy costs, homeowners can turn to Carini Heating, Air and Plumbing for suggestions on fixing the problem.

 Carini, a heating and cooling pro, explains several common causes of hot and cold spots and gives practical solutions for do-it-yourself fixes, but he also offers complete home comfort inspections for more complex troubleshooting.